Sponsored results

 Popular Articles

-How to Get a Trash Container Rental
+A Renter's Guide to Trash Container Rental

 Dumpster Rental Tips for Cloud County, KS

-A dumpster permit, sometimes called a “temporary occupancy permit,” is required in cases where the dumpster is to be placed in the public right-of-way.
+A dumpster rental permit, sometimes called a “temporary occupancy permit,” is required in cases where the dumpster is to be placed in the public right-of-way.
 This includes placing the container on the side of a city street or blocking the sidewalk.
-If the debris box will be placed in the driveway or on your private property, a permit is typically not needed.
+If the roll-off container will be placed in the driveway or on your private property, a permit is generally not needed.
 Check with your dumpster rental provider to be sure all permitting requirements are met.